Gateway 3

 0 points:

-• Professional learning provider evaluates the impact of its professional learning services on two or fewer Guskey levels, and
+• Professional learning provider evaluates the impact of its professional learning services on fewer than two Guskey levels.

 Reviewers look for and record: